top of page

 Wynter, Sylvia.
 “Unsettling the Coloniality of Being/Power/Truth/Freedom: Towards the Human, After Man, Its Overrepresentation, An Argument.”
 CR: The New Centennial Review 3, no. 3 (2003): 257–337.

-Abstract proposals are due by August 15, 2024
+Abstract proposals are due by August 15, 2024 [Call closed August 16, 2024]

 Abstract proposals for papers must be approximately 350 words and submitted in a .docx format and a maximum of 2 images.
 Please include your name, institution affiliation, and a brief bio (100 words) in the email body.
 All submissions will be kept anonymous and will be blind peer-reviewed.
 Applicants will be contacted in September 2024 with a decision.